-Severe fluctuations in the fund unit price, as well as high losses of value even at the level of the fund as a whole, cannot be excluded.
-There is also the risk of a total loss of the value of individual securities purchased for the fund.
+Severe fluctuations in the sub-fund share price, as well as high losses of value even at the level of the sub-fund as a whole, cannot be excluded.
+There is also the risk of a total loss of the value of individual securities purchased for the sub-fund.
 In order to take account of the remaining risks, care shall be taken to achieve a broad diversification of investments among issuers.
-Risk management of the fund involves stress tests and Value-at-Risk calculations performed on a daily basis.
-The results of the Value-at-Risk calculations and stress tests are an essential component of the fund management process.
+Risk management of the sub-fund involves stress tests and Value-at-Risk calculations performed on a daily basis.
+The results of the Value-at-Risk calculations and stress tests are an essential component of the sub-fund management process.

-The fund may invest in different types of asset-backed securities (ABS).
+The sub-fund may invest in different types of asset-backed securities (ABS).
 These securities may be subject to strong market volatility.
 In addition, these securities are extremely illiquid during periods of market uncertainty and may under certain circumstances be impossible to dispose of.
 It is therefore possible for these investments to suffer a total loss or a significant decrease in value.
-Notwithstanding the diversification within the fund, the possibility that several of the fund's securities are affected simultaneously cannot be excluded from this.
-Strong fluctuations in the price of the fund, as well as high losses in value, thus cannot be excluded even at overall fund level.
+Notwithstanding the diversification within the sub-fund, the possibility that several of the sub-fund's securities are affected simultaneously cannot be excluded from this.
+Strong fluctuations in the price of the sub-fund, as well as high losses in value, thus cannot be excluded even at overall sub-fund level.